CSCfi/csc-user-guide/docs/computing/webinterface/file-browser.md

    the _Files_ dropdown in the navbar, as well as in the file browser.

-Once you've set up a connection to Allas/LUMI-O from a web interface, you can use the file browser to access Allas/LUMI-O in the same was as when accessing the shared file system on the supercomputers.
+Once you've set up a connection to Allas/LUMI-O from a web interface, you can use the file browser to access Allas/LUMI-O in the same way as when accessing the shared file system on the supercomputers.

 Note that configured remotes that are not accessible due to, for example,